Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 materialize a value or convert the representation of ``Pi`` into a unicode string.

-And when an S-expression or an Expression doesn't match a particlar form for a function call, it *needs* to be left unchanged: the act of not matching a particular function in of itself isn't an error because there may be some other rule around, maybe even at a different level
+And when an M-expression or an Expression doesn't match a particlar form for a function call, it *needs* to be left unchanged: the act of not matching a particular function in of itself isn't an error because there may be some other rule around, maybe even at a different level